-Perform the obliterate operation.
-Without this option, p4 obliterate merely reports what it would do.
-Deliterate a revision marked for archive.
-By default, archived revisions are skipped.
-Restrict files in the argument range to those that are branched, and to files that are both the first revision and the head revision.
+-y filespec Perform the obliterate operation.
+Without this option, p4 obliterate merely reports what it would do. -A Obliterate a revision marked for archive.
+By default, archived revisions are skipped. -b Restrict files in the argument range to those that are branched, and to files that are both the first revision and the head revision.
 This option is useful for removing old branches (where only one revision exists) while preserving files that have been modified post-branch.
-You can greatly improve the performance of obliterate Restrict files in the argument range to those that are branched, and to files that are both the first revision and the head revision.
-This option is useful for removing old branches (where only one revision exists) while preserving files that have been both the first revision and the head revision.
-This option is useful for removing old branches (where only one revision exists) while preserving files that have been -b by using the -a option with -b.
-Skip the (potentially resource-intensive) search of db.archmap and do not remove the file from the server.
+You can greatly improve the performance of obliterate -b by using the -a option with -b . -a Skip the (potentially resource-intensive) search of db.archmap and do not remove the file from the server.
 Only the file's metadata is removed.
-Although the is not removed from disk, you can use -a in conjunction with -b to speed up obliteration of branched files known to exist only as lazy copies.
-Skip the search of db.have when looking for matching metadata to delete.
-The next time a client workspace that refers to these files is synced, any such files in workspace will also be removed from the workspace.
-(This is often the desired behavior, for example, in client workspaces on build machines.)
-Mark the revison as purged and leave the integration history intact rather the removing the records.
+Although the file is not removed from disk, you can use -a in conjunction with -b to speed up obliteration of branched files known to exist only as lazy copies. -h Skip the search of db .have when looking for matching metadata to delete.
+The next time a client workspace that refers to these files is synced, any such files in the workspace will also be removed from the workspace.
+(This is often the desired behavior, for example, in client workspaces on build machines.) -p Mark the revison as purged and leave the integration history intact rather than removing the records. g-opts See "Global options" on page 690.

-Can File Arguments Use Revision Specifier?
-Can File Arguments Use Revision Range?
-Minimal Access Level Required Yes Yes admin operating system commands (erase, rm, and their equivalents) to remove files from the Helix server root by hand.

-■ p4 obliterate is one way to reclaim disk space from files that are no longer required, or to clean up mistakes made by users who create file hierarchies in the wrong place.
-Do not use
+Can File Arguments Use Can File Arguments Use Minimal Access Revision Specifier?
+Revision Range?
+Level Required Yes Yes admin p4 obliterate is one way to reclaim disk space from files that are no longer required, or to clean up mistakes made by users who create file hierarchies in the wrong place.
+Do not use operating system commands (erase, rm, and their equivalents) to remove files from the Helix server root by hand.